shelbourn/FreeCodeCamp_Challenges/README.md

 ### Day 53 (08/19/2016)
 * Continued working on my Portfolio Version 2
 * Continued coding the 'Projects' or 'My Work' section (still haven't concluded on a name for this section).
 * Hours Completed: 1

+### Day 54 (08/20/2016)
+* Continued working on my Portfolio Version 2
+* Continued coding the 'Projects' or 'My Work' section (still haven't concluded on a name for this section).
+* Hours Completed: 1